Skip to Main Content

 Logger Pro is a general-purpose data collection and analysis program.

-• Logger Pro is not installed on any public computers in the library, but if your professor emails you a link to download Logger Pro, or posts a Logger Pro download link to NYU Classes, then it can be downloaded and run on your personal computer.
+• Logger Pro is not installed on any public computers in the library, but if your instructor emails you a link to download Logger Pro, or posts a Logger Pro download link to NYU Classes, then it can be downloaded and run on your personal computer.

 OriginPro

 OriginPro is a software application for data analysis and publication-quality graphing.
-NYU's license for OriginPro 9.1 includes 10 concurrent lab seats.

 MATLAB